cardinot/model-followFlee/README.md

-# Evoplex: Minimal Model
+# Evoplex: FollowFlee Model

-This is a minimum example of a model plugin for [Evoplex](https://evoplex.org).
-It has the essential files for you to create a new model plugin.
+This is a model plugin for [Evoplex](https://evoplex.org).

 * [How to compile this plugin.](https://evoplex.org/docs/compiling-plugins)
 * [How to run this plugin.](https://evoplex.org/docs/running-plugins)